haxxorsid/watermark-dwt-matlab/README.md

 Note -
 --------

 Program uses DWT+SVD technique to embed and extract watermark.
+Works fine on Matlab 2017.